Dimers and Imaginary geometry: Introduction

 where $h^\d$ is the winding of the branches of the discrete tree, $h_t^\d$ is the winding of the branches truncated at capacity $t$, and $\epsilon^\d$ is the difference.
-When $t$ is fixed and $\delta \to 0$ there is no problem in showing that $h^\d_t$ converges to the regularised winding of the continuum UST (this essentially follows from results of Yadin and Yehudayoff \cite{YY}).
+When $t$ is fixed and $\delta \to 0$ there is no problem in showing that $h^\d_t$ converges to the regularised winding of the continuum UST (this follows from results of Yadin and Yehudayoff \cite{YY} and results about winding in Step 1).
 By \cref{T:winding_continuum} mentioned above, we also know that as $t\to \infty$, $h_t$ converges to a GFF.

-It remains to deal with the error term $\epsilon^\d$.
-The main idea for this is to construct a multiscale coupling with independent full plane USTs, which relies on a modification of a lemma of Schramm \cite{SLE}.
+\textbf{Step 3.} It remains to deal with the error term $\epsilon^\d$.
+The main idea for this is to construct a multiscale coupling (Theorem \ref{lem:exp_tail}) with independent full plane USTs, which relies on a modification of a lemma of Schramm \cite{SLE}.
 This allows us to show that the terms $\epsilon^\d$ from point to point have a fixed mean and are independent of each other, even if the points come close to each other.
 This is enough to show that when we integrate against a test function, the contribution of these terms will vanish.

-In order to do so we need to evaluate the moments; however this requires precise a priori bounds on the moments of the discrete winding.
-We therefore first derive a priori tail estimates on the winding of loop-erased random walks, and this is where we make use of our RSW crossing assumptions.
+\textbf{Step 4.} In order to do so, we need to evaluate the moments of $h^\d$ integrated against a test function; however this requires precise a priori bounds on the moments of the discrete winding to deal with bad events when the coupling fails.
+We therefore first derive a priori tail estimates on the winding of loop-erased random walks (\cref{prop:tail_winding2}).
+This is where we make use of our RSW crossing assumptions.